 We can make excuses for poor business plans or ideas; X-factor stuff like the country is suffering from the global COVID-19 pandemic, or you were in an accident and you were paralyzed, your business partners robbed you for millions, your wife left you, or your ex won’t let you see your kids and your depressed (all things that I have survived).
 The truth is, excuses are for losers, and that isn’t you.
 Not if you want to be in business for yourself.

-Starting a business is easy, succeeding in business is the challenge.
+Starting a business is easy if you follow this template, succeeding in business is the challenge.
 Man do I love a challenge.
 Let me be the first to suggest that you will have to fall in love with challenges too, or you just will not make it.

 Every business, and just about everything in life can be broken down into three simple things:

 - Skill Set.
 Do you have the training ability and talent to complete the task at hand?

 - Process.
 Do you know the steps, and the order everything needs to be done in order to complete the task at hand and accomplish the objective?

 - Self-Management.
 Do YOU have the ability to manage, control and at times compromise every aspect of you and your life to the best of your ability while minimizing time wasting behavior and becoming more self-aware?